Both minimalism and Hygge are two concepts you’ve probably heard at least a little about in the past few years.

 Both minimalism and Hygge encourage you to find contentment with what you have – knowing the simple moments in life are often the most meaningful in the long run.

 Minimalism and Hygge teach us to be intentional with our time and our space so we can be present for and mindful of the important parts of life.
 Giving us ways to slow down and appreciate simple moments that bring us joy.

 Minimalism and Hygge help you create an inviting home you love and are happy to welcome others into.
 Both minimalism and Hygge encourage you to create connections and memories.
 Without worrying about being embarrassed by piles of clutter or mess!

 How to bring more minimalism and Hygge into your home

-When you’re creating a minimalist, Hygge home, focus on creating a space you love that you enjoy spending time in and are happy to welcome others into.
+When you’re creating a minimalist, Hygge home, focus on creating a space you love.
+One that you enjoy spending time in and are happy to welcome others into.

 When you put a minimalist spin on bringing more Hygge into your home and life, it becomes less about what “stuff” you need to add, and more about creating ambiance and a space you can enjoy.
 It becomes about creating a home you love that you can fill with happiness, memories and special everyday moments, not “stuff”.

 The first step of adding more minimalism and Hygge into your home is clearing the clutter.